Lorenzo Leggio, M.D., Ph.D.

 Biography

 Dr. Leggio currently serves as the NIDA Clinical Director and Deputy Scientific Director.
 He was the founder in 2012 and current Chief of the Clinical Psychoneuroendocrinology and Neuropsychopharmacology Section, a joint NIDA and NIAAA laboratory.
 He was the founder in 2020 and current Chief of the NIDA IRP Translational Addiction Medicine Branch.
-Dr. Leggio serves as the Director for the NIDA IRP Translational Analytical Core and senior medical advisor to the NIAAA Director.
+Dr. Leggio was also the founder and serves as the Director of the NIDA IRP Translational Analytical Core.
+He further serves as Senior Medical Advisor to the NIAAA Director.
 He is also Adjunct Professor of Behavioral and Social Sciences at Brown University, Adjunct Professor of Addiction Medicine at Johns Hopkins University and Adjunct Professor of Neuroscience at Georgetown University.
 He previously served on other NIH IRP roles, including Associate Director for Clinical Research for the NIDA IRP Medication Development Program, NIDA Acting Clinical Director, Chair of the joint NIAAA/NIDA Scientific Review Committee, and Vice-Chair of the joint NIDA/NIAAA Addictions Institutional Review Board.

-In 2022, Dr. Leggio was elected Fellow of the American College on Neuropsychopharmacology.
-Among other honors, Dr. Leggio received the 2008 Nordmann Award from the European Society for Biomedical Research on Alcoholism, a 2010 Young Investigator Award from the Brain and Behavior Research Foundation, the 2016 Early Career Investigator Award from the Research Society on Alcohol, the 2018 Eva King Killam Award from the American College on Neuropsychopharmacology, the 2020 Jacob P. Waletzky Award from the Society for Neuroscience and the 2023 Ward & Ryan Donovan Lectureship Award from the American College of Medical Toxicology.
+In 2022, Dr. Leggio was elected Fellow of the American College of Neuropsychopharmacology.
+Among other honors, Dr. Leggio received the 2008 Nordmann Award from the European Society for Biomedical Research on Alcoholism, a 2010 Young Investigator Award from the Brain and Behavior Research Foundation, the 2016 Early Career Investigator Award from the Research Society on Alcohol, the 2018 Eva King Killam Award from the American College of Neuropsychopharmacology, the 2020 Jacob P. Waletzky Award from the Society for Neuroscience, the 2023 Ward & Ryan Donovan Lectureship Award from the American College of Medical Toxicology, and the 2024 Max Glatt Memorial Lectureship Award from the U.K. Medical Council on Alcohol.
+Dr. Leggio was also presented as one of the twelve recipients of the 2023 Arthur S. Flemming Award (Social Science, Clinical Trials, and Translational Research category) for his groundbreaking research in addiction science.

 Selected Publications